aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/protection/_index.md

 ```

 Represents the password to protect the worksheet.

+**Remarks**

 If password is set to null or blank string, you can unprotect the worksheet or workbook without using a password.
 Otherwise, you must specify the password to unprotect the worksheet or workbook.

 **Returns:**
 java.lang.String